My Linux tips and tricks page, Part 2.

 Creating a loopback filesystem.

-Ipod.
-You would need to purchase a Zune and put up with the horrible software that M$ expect you to use.
+GNU/Linux has it good, I installed Apache HTTP server from source code then ran /usr/local/bin/httpd -k start as root and it worked straight away.
+Much better than the time I tried to set it up on Windows ’98.
+That was quite frustrating.
+I had quite a time using that Operating System.
+I do not wish to repeat that ever again.
+Now we have Windows Vista which is alleged to not work with the Apple 2 Gorillas sitting against a tree.Ipod.
+You would need to purchase a Zune and put up with the horrible software that M$ expects you to use.
 I would not use that for all the Spice on Dune.
 I am happy with Xmms and storing my music on the hard drive.
 I have an xmms playlist file in the directory and I can load it up instantly and play my music.
-The Microsoft Software is reputed to be unstable and slow.
+Microsoft Software is reputed to be unstable and slow.
 Far worse than Media Player 9.
 Amarok is much better and supports the Ipod.
 And it does not need DRM and all the other proprietary annoyances that plague closed source software.
 It even got a mention in APC magazine.
 Australian Personal Computer magazine.
 This is a great compliment to the hard work of the Amarok team.

 I hate having the CD level up which introduces noise.
 Better to extract the actual data on the fly from the disc and play that.
 It is binary data after all, and I get crystal clear CD quality music the way it should be.
 Now I have unplugged the CD audio cable from the DVD drive and I can still hear it.
 But having the CD audio cable to play music through is such a 20th century concept and belongs in the dark ages.
 I would be very upset if Windows Vista does not support the direct digital audio extraction that I am using on Knoppix 5.1.
-The OpenSuse KDE 3.5.5 desktop has a Windows Vista styled start menu with instant Beagle searching built in.
+The OpenSuse KDE 3.5.5 desktop has a Windows Vista styled start menu with instant Beagle searching built-in.
 So if you are looking for your fish document then you can easily find it.
 You just click in the search box and type “fish” and it will be found instantly.
 Windows Vista users are stuck with a search tool that has to search the folders on the target drive every time, it does not build a database of all the files to be searched so that the future searches are just about instant.

 Now I am using the OpenSUSE 10.2 Gnome 2.16.1 desktop, and I have the deskbar plugin on the top panel.
 I can instantly search my machine and find any document or application I want.
 And the CD audio works without the audio cable from the DVD drive.
 Totally cool.
 This makes it better, as I can switch off the CD sound level in alsamixer and it still works.
 Saves having the noise introduced by the CD audio cable.
 I have just tried running an old Unreal Tournament demo with wine and it ran perfectly.
 And the original Unreal.
 Very nice indeed, the Command & Conquer Tiberian sun game runs perfectly if you download the rar from the Westwood website and unpack it to your home folder and run the game.exe with Wine.

 Some people I have talked to have been telling me about their Windows XP machines and how they are always rebooting it and updating their antivirus software and antispyware.
 And they are almost proud of the fact!
 They are so used to this they just accept it.
-But Windows Vista will introduce more strict DRM and some new security features, but most people will just turn it off if it keeps popping up windows asking for permissions to perform something with root privileges.
+But Windows Vista will introduce more strict DRM and some new security features, but most people will just turn it off if it keeps popping up windows asking for permission to perform something with root privileges.
 I know this for a fact.
 People want to sit down at the machine and do something, without having to switch to Administrator mode first.
-Although most users run in Administrator mode anyway, as most software will not work in a LUA.
+Although most users run in Administrator mode anyway, as most software will not work in a limited user account.
 Because of the laziness of the Windows programmers, and the laziness of the programmers of the software that will not work.

-And programming for DirectX is another matter as it limits games to Windows, when if they used SDL, it could be more portable.
+And programming for DirectX is another matter as it limits games to Windows when if they used SDL, it could be more portable.
 Zdoom is a good example of this, it comes in a source package and it can be compiled on Linux or Windows with the same Makefile.
 Try that with a commercial game.
 Although Half Life 2 runs on GNU/Linux with Cedega, it is not an ideal solution.
 Better to have a GNU/Linux binary like Doom3.
 Prboom also is a good Doom source port that is available for Windows and Linux.
 And also FreeBSD Unix.
 And is my preferred Doom source port.

-7200RPM speed.
+I was once helping someone with a computer, a Pentium III 500 and the shop had installed Norton Anti-Virus and Spybot which made the machine slower than before, even though they had installed a new 80 Gigabyte hard drive.
+With 7200RPM speed.
 But having bloated software like that installed does not help, and it made the machine totally unusable.
-It took up all of the CPU and the computer was was way too slow to use.
-So slow that I had to quit the spybot scan and call it a day.
+It took up all of the CPU and the computer was way too slow to use.
+So slow that I had to quit the Spybot scan and call it a day.
 Total Shite.
-Who would want to put up with something like that.
-Having multiple layers of Antivirus, Antispyware and software to protect against malicious computer users that want to break into your machine.
+Who would want to put up with something like that?
+Having multiple layers of Antivirus, Antispyware, and software to protect against malicious computer users that want to break into your machine.
 If that machine in question was running OpenSuse 10.2 with the KDE 3.5.5 desktop, it would be very fast indeed with the 384MB of RAM it has.
-Windows ’98 is quite laboured running with all that anti-spyware and anti-virus.
+Windows ’98 is quite laboured running with all that anti-spyware and anti-virus.GNOME Nautilus File Manager.

-But GNU/Linux has many good things to it’s credit.
+But GNU/Linux has many good things to its credit.
 Like the ability to have many text consoles to switch between with the ALT->right arrow combination.
 And Xemacs.
 A totally awesome editor.
 And the KDE and Gnome desktops, which are derided for being memory hungry, but are faster than the Windows Explorer shell.
 FVWM is faster still, being a very old Window Manager.
 And in GNU/Linux, you can send messages to other text consoles.
-Just type echo “Hello Friend” > /dev/tty3 as root, for example, and the message will be sent.
+Just type echo "Hello Friend" > /dev/tty3 as root, for example, and the message will be sent.
 I just tried this with myself logged in at text console tty3 and typing the command from tty2 using sudo.
 A great way to show off GNU/Linux to your friends.
-Or if you use an Xterm on a KDE 3.5 desktop like I do then try echo “Hello Mate” > /dev/pts/0 this works as well, just type tty to get the device name.
+Or if you use an Xterm on a KDE 3.5 desktop like I do then try echo "Hello Mate" > /dev/pts/0 this works as well, just type tty to get the device name.
 Some distros setup the Windows key to switch virtual consoles.
 Nice indeed.
 Now there actually is a use for that key!.

 Mozilla Easter Egg.